Slevinski/slevinski.github.io/series/formal-signwriting/entries/rendering-formal-signwriting/essay.md

 That keeps visible graphics and encoded text together in one output artifact.

+This is a rendering-profile choice rather than a requirement of canonical text.
+It is useful for copyable or archival SVG output, but a deployment may omit hidden text for accessibility, size, security, or host-format reasons if the canonical text is preserved elsewhere.

 ## Stand-alone graphics

 Font-based rendering is not the only pathway.